 While it’s not a feature in and of itself, having a contact center solution focused on functionality is important for building rapport with customers and prospects.
 Fully-fledged software packed with features is important.
 However, if the software is not intuitive, it will lead to frustration for agents which may, in turn, end up projected onto customers.

 When looking for contact center software, consider the functionality of the platform.
 How is the user experience?
 How simple is it to work with other third-party software?
-Will your agents spend more time fumbling with the software than they will dialing?
+Will your agents spend more time fumbling with the software than dialing?
 Each of these questions is important to consider when you’re looking for new software, especially from the perspective of building rapport with your customers.